Skip to Main Content

 The juvenile collection includes items for children from infancy through age 14.
 Special attention must be paid to such factors as quality of illustrations, suitability of format, reading level, and general appeal.

 The Library will review selection of a specific item upon request of a member of the community.
-The form “Request for Reconsideration of Library Materials” is available on the Library Intranet.
-The Library Director (or designee), in consultation with the head of the Library Materials Services Division and other appropriate staff, will review the request in light of the criteria delineated in this policy.
-A reply will be sent promptly to the person or organization making the request.
-If the individual is not satisfied with the action taken, he or she may appeal to the Library Board.
+The form “Request for Reconsideration of Library Materials” is available upon request at your local Houston Public Library location.
+Your request will be reviewed in light of the Library’s established selection policies.
+A reply will be sent promptly to the person or organization making the request once administrative action has been taken.

 This policy will be reviewed periodically to ensure that it is responsive to changing needs of the Library System and of the general community.